 [Section 109 amended by No. 84 of 2004 s.
 80 and 82.]

-110. Sale or consumption of liquor, and taking of liquor from, licensed premises or premises to which a certificate of exemption relates
+110. Offences relating to licensed premises

 (1) Where the licensee of licensed premises, or a person employed or engaged to perform any function in the business conducted under the licence or at the licensed premises —